 - Preparing your case for a courtroom trial if the insurer is unwilling to offer you the compensation you deserve

 If your case ends up heading to court, you must comply with New York’s statute of limitations.
 The state gives injured individuals up to three years to file a personal injury lawsuit.
-Your attorney can ensure that your claim remains on track to meet this deadline so that you do not end up forfeiting your right to compensation.
+Your attorney can ensure that your claim remains on track to meet this deadline so that you do not forfeit your right to compensation.

 Contact an Experienced New York Truck Accident Attorney

 Nobody should be the victim of aggressive truck driving.
 Nevertheless, far too many New Yorkers suffer injuries and losses due to the negligence of truckers and the top-down pressures of their employers.
-If you have received injuries in an accident with an aggressive trucker, you have the right to claim compensation for the losses you have suffered.
+If you have received injuries in an accident with an aggressive trucker, you can claim compensation for the losses you have suffered.

 The experienced New York truck accident lawyers of Hach & Rose, LLP are proud to fight for the rights and interests of injured New Yorkers.
 Our firm has a successful track record of winning settlements and verdicts for our clients, and we are ready to put our skills to work for you.
 Call us today at (212) 779-0057 or contact us online to learn more about how we can help you.